 About The Hotel

-Dotted across the majestic Ionian Coastline, the Westin Resort Costa Navarino is the perfect location for a luxury family holiday.
-This unspoilt corner of the Peloponnese offers a plethora of activity for the whole family from rich cultural expeditions, to barely trodden on powdery white beaches – this is one of the most stunning scenic landscapes of the Mediterranean.
-Enjoy the resort’s dine around program at more than ten restaurants and bars, a Worldwide Kids run crèche and club plus a choice of over 400 beautifully designed accommodations.
+Voted as the “Best Family Destination” in the Mediterranean and amongst Europe’s Starwood Hotels & Resorts, The Westin Resort Costa Navarino is the ideal destination for family getaways.
+This unspoiled corner of the Peloponnese offers a plethora of activity for the whole family from rich cultural expeditions, to barely trodden on powdery white beaches – this is one of the most stunning scenic landscapes of the Mediterranean.
+Enjoy the resort’s dine around program at more than ten restaurants and bars, a crèche and club plus a choice of over 400 beautifully designed accommodations.

 Kids will love the Sandcastle Club for ages 4 – 12 years and is open daily from 11 – 6pm.
 Parents can opt for half or full day sessions which are payable locally (but can be pre-booked which is recommended the peak holiday season).
 Staff are all English speaking and offer a dynamic and creative choice of activities ranging from theatre shows, design and drawing workshops and cookery classes.
 Fun and entertainment is combined with getting to know the region’s history and nature.
 The ancient world of legends and Greek mythology comes to life, children become part of Costa Navarino’s stories through sport and games, adventures with Messinian pirates, following in the steps of ancient heroes, along with painting inspired by the area’s history and nature.